The American Cancer Society estimates that about

 Some drugs may come with other risks.
 For example,

-The chemotherapy drug gemcitabine (Gemzar) has been frequently given after surgery since the 1990s to treat local pancreatic cancer.
-In recent years, it’s often combined with capecitabine (Xeloda).
+The chemotherapy drug gemcitabine (Gemzar) has been frequently given after surgery since the

 - albumin-bound paclitaxel (Abraxane)